No Applications are being accepted at this time.

 The State Furbearer Fund Committee evaluates each application and provides a prioritized list of recommended projects to the IDNR Director.
 Applicants will be notified of the Director's decision.
 Successful grantees must sign a Grant Agreement.

 This is a reimbursement grant.
-Reimburseable expenses must be incurred during the project period, which starts after the grant agreement is executed by both parties.
+Reimbursable expenses must be incurred during the project period, which starts after the grant agreement is executed by both parties.

 If you have any questions or need assistance with a grant application please contact Susan Duke